4Lajf/amq-scripts/README.md

 ### amqAnswerTimeDiference.js
 A fork of [Zolhungaj]'s(https://github.com/amq-script-project) [amqPlayerAnswerTimeDisplay](https://github.com/amq-script-project/AMQ-Scripts/blob/master/gameplay/amqPlayerAnswerTimeDisplay.user.js)
 - See the diference in answering time to the fastest player, updates dynamicly
-- See how fast you were on a per round basis (chat leaderboards)
+- See how fast you were on a per round basis (round leaderboard)
-- See how much time you spent answering questions (main leaderboard)
+- See how much time you spent answering questions (after-quiz leaderboard)
+- See in which round people gave fastest answers (after-quiz leaderboard)
-- Settings for toggling diferent parts of the script (can be found where normal settings would be)
+- Settings for toggling diferent parts of the script (can be found where normal settings would be) And decide to either send those stats to yourself only or to the entire chat.
+The settings for this script can be found where the usual settings are.

 ---
 ### amqBuzzer.js
 An improved version ofBob's [amqBuzzer](https://files.catbox.moe/lipeqk.js)